JohannaPri/Webshop-assignment-JS-course/README.md

 https://medieinstitutet.github.io/fed23d-js-grundkurs-webshop-JohannaPri/

 #### This webshop is made as an assignment in the JavaScript-basic course.
-Webbshoppen är inte aktiv och fungerar inte att beställa från.
 The webshop is not active and can't be ordered from.

 #### Content
 I have during this assignment been using following components: